 - Occupational therapists use a wide variety of techniques to help you increase and maintain your independence in carrying out your daily living activities.

 - Recreational therapists use activity-based approaches to improve or maintain physical, cognitive, social, emotional and spiritual functioning to ease the return to everyday life.

 - Speech-language pathologists (speech therapists) treat the problems related to communication and swallowing.

 - Social workers link you and your family to information and resources that help ease your transition from in-patient rehabilitation to home and community living.

 Also, learn as much as you can about how to take care of yourself.
 Learn how to manage your daily concerns, such as bladder and bowel.
-Learn how to best prevent health problems like pressure ulcers, urinary tract infections, and pneumonia.
-Learn what you should do if you develop pain, autonomic dysreflexia, depression, or other medical problems.
+Learn how to best prevent health problems like pressure injuries, urinary tract infections, and pneumonia.
+Learn what you should do if you develop pain, autonomic dysreflexia, depression, or other medical problems

 People who have been injured and gone through rehab understand what you and your family are experiencing.
 They have been where you are now, and they can offer some valuable suggestions to help guide you during rehab.
 They offer the following advice.

 - Trust your rehab team.
 Think of rehab team as a source of knowledge in your care and put trust in their advice.
 They can be key partners who work with you to help you set and reach your goals.
 They can also advise you on how to best avoid many of the common setbacks people experience during rehab.
 One example is that your rehab team will advise you on how often to do a weight shift (also known as pressure relief).
 This is important because most pressure injuries can be prevented but can severely limit your ability to participate in rehab and other activities if you get one.

 - Remember that who you are does not change after injury.
 You have the love and support of your family, friends, and others in your community.
 They can be a valuable support network in helping you reach your goals.